 Further, Dr. Turner follows the same philosophy of the previous pastors – serving the whole community.
 Under his leadership, the Church has established a GED Center; a computer center; and a mentoring program.
 Beulah has become a vital partner in the redevelopment of the Deanwood Heights community, by establishing mutual beneficial relationships with the Mayor, City Council, and neighboring pastors, churches, and community development corporations.
 The Church has also purchased several properties on Dix Street and on 59th Street for future expansion in line with the Church’s mission.
 In 2011, Beulah had the groundbreaking for a 63 unit townhouse development called "Eden Place at Beulah Crossing."
 The unit models for the development are named after the former pastor of Beulah.
 In 2014, the Church started predevelopment for a 39 unit apartment building called "Eastbrooke at Beulah Crossing."

-Beulah has indeed made it through struggles to monumental achievements: from the small tin-covered building to a community campus: from 10 members to over 1,000 members.
+Beulah has indeed made it through struggles to monumental achievements: from the small tin-covered building to a community campus: from 10 disciples to over 1,000 disciples.